-Forklift truck chain, for example, may be exposed to normal outdoor moisture, abrasion from sand or grit or highly corrosive industrial atmospheres.
+Forklift truck leaf chain, for example, may be exposed to normal outdoor moisture, abrasion from sand or grit or highly corrosive industrial atmospheres.

 Some of the key environmental challenges include:

-Each specific forklift truck chain application should be evaluated for risk, according to the extent of environmental exposure and the area of operation.
+Each specific forklift truck leaf chain application should be evaluated for risk, according to the extent of environmental exposure and the area of operation.

-Leaf chains should be frequently inspected and a schedule for the replacement of worn leaf chains established to avoid potential forklift truck chain failure.
+Leaf chains should be frequently inspected and a schedule for the replacement of worn leaf chains established to avoid potential forklift truck leaf chain failure.